 When a driver inadvertently dozes or falls asleep, the truck may roll due to a sudden change in direction.
 On the other hand, failure to load the vehicle properly also contributes to many eighteen-wheeler rollover accidents.
 The weight and height of the load placed on the trailer influence the truck’s overall balance.

 Centrifugal forces have an impact on a truck’s behavior when it enters a curve.
 The high center of gravity associated with semi trucks makes it easier for a truck to roll over when it leans on the opposite side of the curve.
 It takes less centrifugal force to roll the vehicle.
 For this reason, truck drivers need to reduce speed when approaching a curve on the roadway.
 Some trucks roll over after jackknifing.

 Overloading the truck exacerbates the risk of 18 wheeler rollover accidents.
 The load carried on the truck can shift during the trip, which poses a significant rollover risk.
 The FMCSA requires truckers to follow specific rules when it comes to securing cargo on trailers.

 The purpose of the rules is to minimize rollover risk in various road conditions.
 The recommendations for securing cargo helps prevent shifting while in transit.
 When the load shifts, the driver will experience difficulties controlling the vehicle.

 Trucks that are not roadworthy and those with under inflated tires are also prone to rollover crashes.
 Truck drivers must inspect the tires and loads of their truck before beginning a trip to ensure safe driving.
-Our accident attorneys can provide legal assistance when you are faced with problems or injuries associated with a truck accident.
+Our Tarpon Springs truck accident lawyers can provide legal assistance when you are faced with problems or injuries associated with a truck accident.